ctreubsaet/vimrc/README.md

-This vimrc is primarily built for writing and organizing plain text.
+This vimrc is primarily built for writing plain text and light scripting.

 The vimrc contains the following features:
+  * automatically installs plug.vim and plugins.
-  * built to have a separate configuration for each filetype.
+  * loads a separate configuration for each filetype.
-  * easier handling of files and buffers.
+  * uses FZF for easier handling of files and buffers.
+  * uses UltiSnips for code snippets.
-  * toggles a distraction-free environment.
+  * uses Goyo and Limelight to toggle a distraction-free environment.